 To make your CV more readable, simplify its appearance and make its contents easy to consume.
 For instance, proper CV formatting can include; font size, line spacing, and using a standard font and headings to separate different sections of your CV.

-Now that you have the basics down, you should learn how to deliver information in your CV.
+Now that you have the basics down, you should learn how to make C stand out with the information you deliver.

 Indeed report that the average length of a CV should be around two to three pages long.
 If it is any longer than this, your points may be too lengthy and make cv stand out for the wrong reasons